 Overall, the availability of third-party cookies has been declining for over a decade.
 This is because ad blockers, first introduced in the mid-2000s, prevent AdTech tags from loading on a web page.
 And when AdTech tags don’t load on a page, third-party cookies can’t be created.

 More recently, the decline of third-party cookies has been accelerated by privacy laws like the EU’s General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and privacy settings enforced by web browsers.
 Safari and Firefox block third-party cookies by default.

 You’ve probably noticed the banners on many websites requiring that you agree to your data being collected in first-party cookies.
 These are the result of companies complying with privacy laws and securing explicit consent.

-However, the true death knell was Google’s decision to phase out third-party cookies on opens in a new windowChrome browsers by 2022.
+However, the true death knell was Google’s decision to phase out third-party cookies on Chrome browsers, now slated for late 2023*.
 As Statcounter.com shows, Google Chrome is far and away the most dominant browser, so Google’s decision has determined there will be a third-party cookieless future.